KRR-Oxford/DeepOnto/README.md

 DeepOnto is mainly extended from the following packages:

 - [OwlReady2](https://owlready2.readthedocs.io/) for basic ontology processing.
 - [OWLAPI](http://owlapi.sourceforge.net/) (in Java) for advanced ontology processing.
-The Python-Java interaction relies on what has been implemented [mOWL](https://mowl.readthedocs.io/en/latest/index.html) which uses [JPype](https://jpype.readthedocs.io/en/latest/).
+The Python-Java interaction relies on what has been implemented in [mOWL](https://mowl.readthedocs.io/en/latest/index.html) which uses [JPype](https://jpype.readthedocs.io/en/latest/).
 - [Transformers](https://github.com/huggingface/transformers) for pre-trained language models.

 To use DeepOnto, please manually configure Pytorch installation using: